hongming 6c4b0b3b87

 Shared Python runtime infrastructure for all Molecule AI agent adapters and workspace template images.

 This repo is the canonical source of truth as of 2026-05-20.
 Direct PRs are the editable path.
-The monorepo molecule-core/workspace-server pins this wheel by version (molecule-ai-workspace-runtime==X.Y.Z).
+The monorepo molecule-core/workspace-server installs the published wheel under its canonical distribution name, molecules-workspace-runtime.

 Previously the monorepo workspace/ directory was the source and this repo was a publish-time mirror.
 That arrangement is reversed by the standalone-as-SSOT migration (CTO-GO 2026-05-20).